0330 822 0505

 Lenders will take a cautious approach to non-standard construction mortgage applications.

-They’ll look at the report to determine the structural integrity of the building and how much maintenance it will require as well as its insurability and resale potential.
+They’ll review the report to determine the building’s structural integrity, the amount of maintenance it will require, its insurability, and its resale potential.

 For this reason, it might be a good idea to organise your own additional survey beforehand.

-In addition to the above property-specific considerations, you’ll also have to meet general eligibility requirements to qualify.
+In addition to the above property-specific considerations, you must meet general eligibility requirements to qualify.

 These include:

-• Affordability – lenders will carry out a series of checks to make sure you can afford your mortgage.
-Most lenders will let you borrow 4.5 times your salary but some will offer as much as 6.
+• Affordability: Lenders will conduct a series of checks to ensure that you can afford your mortgage.
+Most lenders will let you borrow 4.5 times your salary, but some will offer as much as 6 times.

-• Credit history – having a clean record of paying back loans will improve your chances of getting a mortgage approved.
-It’s worth checking your credit reports before making an application and correcting any errors.
+• Credit history: A clean record of paying back loans will improve your chances of getting a mortgage approved.
+It’s worth checking your credit reports before applying and correcting any errors.

 Deposit requirements

-Most lenders will offer a maximum loan to value of 75% on non-standard construction buildings, which means you’ll need at least 25% deposit.
+Most lenders offer a maximum loan-to-value of 75% on non-standard construction buildings, which means you’ll need a minimum 25% deposit.

 Generally speaking, putting down a bigger deposit will get you a cheaper rate and boost your chances of being accepted by a lender for this type of mortgage.